state of dev

 of Planning and Building

 I've noticed something fundamental changing in how I work as a developer.
-It's not just about shipping features faster with AI assistance—though that's part of it.
+It's not just about shipping features faster with AI assistance although that's definitely part of it.
 It's about how the entire relationship between product planning and technical implementation is being rewritten.
 When you can prototype a feature in hours instead of weeks, the whole product development process changes.
 Suddenly, you're not choosing between careful planning and rapid building—you can do both simultaneously.The question isn't "Should we build this?" but "Let's build three versions and see which works."
 This raises some interesting points: How do traditional product planning methods hold up when prototyping becomes nearly free?
 What happens to the PM-developer boundary when developers can turn ideas into demos before the spec is finished?
 How do we take advantage of cheap experiments to build better products?
 After working through these shifts in my own practice—moving from traditional agile sprints to more experimental approaches—I have some thoughts on where we're headed.

 TL;DR: AI may create a hybrid Product Engineer role that bridges planning and implementation.
 When experiments are cheap, the optimal strategy shifts from perfecting one idea to rapidly testing multiple approaches and learning from the results.